mewza/xover/README.md

 < BIG SAMPLE LOOP BEGIN >

-    // make sure to set those up of course double8 in[1024], out[1024];
+    // make sure to set those up with PCM data of course (in this case would be -1..1 perhaps,
+    // although vertically it doesn't matter it could be -32768.0 to 32767.0.
+Horizontally you have
+    // 44kHz as specified as a template parameter 44100.
+In oversample mode, you don't need to
+    // multiply frequency in the set_freq() by oversample factor, only the sampling rate.

+    double8 in[1024], out[1024];

     for (int k=0; k<1024; k++)
     {